 \subsection{Model and Assumptions}

-We study a $GI/GI/1$ queueing system having customer arrivals according to a renewal process with generally distributed interarrival times (the first $GI$), \textit{independent and identically distributed} (i.i.d.) service times following a general distribution (the second $GI$), and a single server that provides service in the first-in-first-out (FIFO) discipline.
+We study a $GI/GI/1$ queueing system having customer arrivals according to a renewal process with generally distributed interarrival times (the first $GI$), \textit{independent and identically distributed} (i.i.d.) service times following a general distribution (the second $GI$), and a single server that provides service under the first-in-first-out (FIFO) discipline.
 Each customer upon joining the queue is charged by the service provider a fee $p>0$.
 The demand arrival rate (per time unit) depends on the service fee $p$ and is denoted as $\lambda(p)$.
-To maintain a service rate $\mu$, the service provider continuously pays a staffing cost at a rate $c(\mu)$ per time unit.
+To maintain a service rate $\mu$, the service provider continuously incurs a staffing cost at a rate $c(\mu)$ per time unit.

-With $\mu\in[\underline{\mu},\bar{\mu}]$ and $p\in[\underline{p}, \bar{p}]$, the service provider's goal is to determine the optimal service fee $p^*$ and service capacity $\mu^*$ with the objective of maximizing the steady-state expected profit \eqref{eq: maximizing revenue}, or equivalently minimizing the objective function $f(\mu,p)$ as follows
+For $\mu\in[\underline{\mu},\bar{\mu}]$ and $p\in[\underline{p}, \bar{p}]$, the service provider's goal is to determine the optimal service fee $p^*$ and service capacity $\mu^*$ with the objective of maximizing the steady-state expected profit \eqref{eq: maximizing revenue}, or equivalently minimizing the objective function $f(\mu,p)$ as follows

 We shall impose the following assumptions on the above service system throughout the paper. \begin{assumption} \textbf{$($Demand rate, staffing cost, and uniform stability$)$} \begin{enumerate} \item[$(a)$] The arrival rate $\lambda(p)$ is continuously differentiable and non-increasing in $p$. \item[$(b)$] The staffing cost $c(\mu)$ is continuously differentiable and non-decreasing in $\mu$. \item[$(c)$] The lower bounds $\underline{p}$ and $\underline{\mu}$ satisfy that $\lambda(\underline{p})<\underline{\mu}$ so that the system is uniformly stable for all feasible choices of the pair $(\mu,p)$. \end{enumerate} \end{assumption}